mkevinstever/openconnect-android/README.md

 ## How to download the latest available version?

-You can download the latest version android app with debug flag on https://gitlab.com/openconnect/ics-openconnect/-/jobs
+You can download the latest version android app APK file with debug flag on https://gitlab.com/openconnect/ics-openconnect/-/jobs

 1.Find a any job named test/build-debug and state is success.